Authored by the expert who managed and guided the team behind the Germany Property Pack

 Are Germany property listing prices close to the actual sale price in 2026?

-In Germany in 2026, closed sale prices are typically 3% to 8% below the listed asking prices.
+In Germany in 2026, actual sale prices are usually about 5% to 8% below first asking prices, with a practical national estimate of about 6.5% below asking.

 What is the price per sq m or per sq ft for properties in Germany in 2026?